marlenej64/application-development_final-project/README.md

 dashboard allows users to analyze sealing levels at any given location and understand the environmental footprint in specific areas.

 ## Project Demo
-Below you can see the application in action two times.
+Below you can see the application in action two different times.
 Even without the WPS extension, the frontend-based sampling calculates the soil sealing levels dynamically upon clicking:

 ![Project Demo](./demo_video.gif) ![Project Demo](./Video.gif)